eabglobal/juniper/README.rst

 Juniper is a packaging tool to stream and standardize the creation of a zip artifact for a set of AWS Lambda functions.

-Packaging of python lambda functions is a problem a web developer faces when building web APIs using AWS services.
-The main issue is that the dependencies of the function must be included along with the business logic of the function.
+Juniper is used to generate a set of .zip files for python based lambda functions.
+The zip artifacts generated includes the source code of the dependencies as defined by a requirements.txt file as well as any shared libraries the function depends on.

-Juniper is used to generate a set of .zip files contaning dependencies and shared libraries.
-A developer can use these artifacts to deploy a lambda function either manually, through the cli or using a cloudformation/sam template.
+A developer can use the generated artifacts to deploy a lambda function either manually, through the cli or using a cloudformation/sam template.

 Quickstart